difiore/Intro_to_R_Reader/_book/05_Exploratory_Data_Analysis.md

 Note that I deleted all the "continent" terms from the model, because we're now making a different model for each continent available.
 I've also used the ```.``` pronoun to represent our data here.

 In this case, ```estimate``` represents the coefficient (beta) for each variable, while the statistic is the F statistic.

+## Conclusion
+The important takeaways from this unit are not necessarily the statistical tests used - since those will vary dependent upon your purpose - so much as the methods highlighted.
+Understanding how to generate hypotheses from a new dataset - and then how to drill down and analyze them each in turn - is a cross-disciplinary skill used in any new analysis project.

+Later in the course, you'll be given projects which will require you to understand brand new datasets, manipulate them, perform complex analyses on them, and visualise them.
+EDA will give you the familiarity with your data to find these patterns, isolate them appropriately, and perform the right analyses moving forward.
+The entire purpose of this unit is to give you the skillset to identify what those analyses might be, by understanding how to generate hypotheses from a combination of data visualization and manipulation.

+What we haven't done is confirmatory analysis, where we start our work with a model in mind and then report how well it fit the data.
+Once data is used for exploratory analysis, it can't be used again for confirmatory work.
+There are methods to split data for confirmatory analysis, while still being able to use some data for exploration - for an overview, see [Hadley Wickham's overview here](https://r4ds.had.co.nz/model-intro.html).
+We'll be working with these methods in unit 10.

+## Exercises

+### Answer the following:
+1. The output of ```psych::describe(gapminder_unfiltered)``` put stars after ```country``` and ```continent```.
+Why?
+2. Make a histogram of a gapminder variable other than population.
+Describe the graph with regards to its skewdness and kurtosis.
+3. Compute an ANOVA for the impacts of continent on population.
+Report the results as you would in a manuscript.
+4. Fit a regression model to the impacts of the current year and life expectancy on GDP.
+Why does this model not make sense conceptually?
+5. Fit a linear model explaining life expectancy as a function of the current year for each country in the dataset (use the formula lifeExp ~ year).
+Then tidy the model outputs and look at the p values for each coefficient.
+If you don't hate yourself, you'll try the functional computing approach.